A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Event Generation and Analysis Methodology

 \section{Event Generation and Analysis Methodology}

-For this analysis, we have used PYTHIA8 event generator to simulate ultra-relativistic proton+proton collisions.
-It is a blend of many models and theory relevant for physics like parton distributions, hard and soft interactions, initial and final-state parton showers, fragmentation, multipartonic interactions, color reconnection and decay~\cite{Sjostrand:2006za}.
-We use 8.235 version of PYTHIA, which includes multi-partonic interaction (MPI) which is crucial to explain the underlying events and multiplicity distributions, along with other observables.
-Also, this version includes flow-like patterns in terms of color reconnection.
-The detailed description of the physics processes in PYTHIA8.235 can be found in Ref.~\cite{pythia8html}.
-We have implemented the inelastic, non-diffractive component of the total cross-section for all soft QCD processes using the switch (SoftQCD : all = on).
-Around 250 million events were generated at $ \sqrt{s}=13~\mathrm{TeV} $ with Monash 2013 Tune (Tune:14)~\cite{Skands:2014pea}.
-We use MPI based scheme of color reconnection (ColorReconnection:mode(0)).
-One should note that for our analysis, the minimum bias events are those events where no selection on charged particle multiplicity and spherocity is applied.
-For the generated events, all the resonances were allowed to decay except the ones used in our study (HadronLevel:Decay = on).
-In our analysis the event selection criteria is such that only those events were chosen which have at-least 5 tracks (charged particles) and the charged particle multiplicities ($N_{\rm ch}$) have been chosen in the acceptance of V0 detector with pseudo-rapidity range of V0A ($2.8<\eta<5.1$) and V0C ($-3.7<\eta<-1.7$)~\cite{Abelev:2014ffa} to match with experimental conditions in ALICE.
-The events generated using these cuts are then further divided in ten multiplicity (V0M) classes, each class containing 10\% of total events.
-Table~\ref{tab:V0M} shows all ten charged particle multiplicity classes.
+For this analysis, we used the PYTHIA8 to simulate ultra-relativistic proton-proton collisions.
+It is a blend of many models and theories relevant for physics like parton distributions, hard~and soft interactions, initial and final-state parton showers, fragmentation, multipartonic interactions, color~reconnection, and decay~\cite{Sjostrand:2006za}.
+We used Version 8.235 of PYTHIA, which includes MPI, which is crucial to explain the underlying events and multiplicity distributions, along~with other observables.
+Furthermore, as~explained in the previous section, this version includes flow-like patterns in terms of color reconnection~\cite{Ortiz:2013yxa}.
+The~detailed description of the physics processes in PYTHIA8.235 can be found in~\cite{pythia8html}.
+We implemented the inelastic, non-diffractive component of the total cross-section for all soft QCD processes using the switch (SoftQCD: all = on).
+Around 250 million events were generated at $ \sqrt{s}=13~\mathrm{TeV} $ with Monash 2013 tune (Tune:14)~\cite{Skands:2014pea}.
+We used the MPI based color reconnection scheme (ColorReconnection:mode(0)) as it describes the ALICE charged particle spectra in pp collisions at $\sqrt s$ = 13 TeV, as shown in Figure~\ref{datVsPH}, the~details of which are discussed in Section~\ref{sec:2}.
+One should note that for our analysis, the~minimum bias events are those events where no selection of charged particle multiplicity and spherocity is applied.
+For~the generated events, all the resonances were allowed to decay except the ones used in our study (HadronLevel:Decay = on).
+In~our analysis, the event selection criteria are such that only those events were chosen that had at least five tracks (charged particles at the mid-rapidity $|\eta| < 0.8$), and the charged particle multiplicities ($N_{\rm ch}$) were chosen in the acceptance of the V0 subdetector with a pseudorapidity range of V0A ($2.8<\eta<5.1$) and V0C ($-3.7<\eta<-1.7$)~\cite{Abelev:2014ffa} to match the experimental conditions of the ALICE detector.
+The~events generated using these cuts were then further divided into ten multiplicity (V0M) classes, each class containing 10\% of the total events.
+Table~\ref{tab:V0M} shows all ten charged particle multiplicity~classes.